The name of the Association shall be The Monitoring Association (hereafter referred to as “the Association” in these bylaws).

 These bylaws may be amended, altered or repealed by a majority vote of the Voting members present at a regular or special meeting, for which said meeting there shall have been mailed to each Voting member a notice in writing giving the substance of the proposed change not less than thirty (30) days prior to the date set for said meeting.

 ARTICLE XIV.
 PRINCIPLES OF ETHICS

-The following principles are intended to aid member firms of the Central Station Alarm Association and their employees, individually and collectively to maintain a high level of ethical conduct.
+The following principles are intended to aid member firms of The Monitoring Association and their employees, individually and collectively to maintain a high level of ethical conduct.
 It has evolved out of the combined experience of Members and represents the standard to which all Members and their staffs shall adhere:

 We will further the public interest by promoting the electronic security industry with major emphasis on Underwriters Laboratories, Intertek Listed/ FM Approved Central Station Services by fostering a greater understanding of the advantages, capabilities and technical attainments of the electronic security industry.

 We will recognize a commitment to the communities in which we live and work and will contribute to the welfare of these communities.

 We will maintain acceptable levels of safety of our products, efficacy of our services and cleanliness of our facilities.

 We will maintain qualified personnel, capable of providing competent service and of furnishing quality products.